 Each lesson begins with a "Literacy and Mathematics" section that prompts students to effectively communicate ideas through explaining, writing, discussing, and sharing.
-For example, when students represent numbers in Module 1, they must work with a partner responding to the following prompt: "Use base-ten blocks or number lines to make models that represent the numbers in the problem."
+For example, when students practice modeling, responding to the following prompts: elicit the meaning of the word model...as used in this context" and "Brainstorm situations that could require the use of models."
 This practice provides students a familiar and consistent opportunity to communicate their math ideas.
 During practice, they are routinely asked to describe their reasoning with real-life examples, verbal and written explanations, tables and graphs, manipulatives, diagrams, and symbols.
 Lessons include specific teacher prompts through "Math Talk" and "Go Deeper" sidebars that often include potential student responses.
 Generally, teachers can also reference the page of questioning prompts found in the introduction to the Teacher Edition.
 At the end of each lesson, a "Write Math" prompt requires students to write and respond to the lesson's essential question.
-These questions usually require justification or explanation of an idea, reasoning, or strategy: "How can you compare decimals?"
+These questions usually require justification or explanation of an idea, reasoning, or strategy: "How can you find the volume of a rectangular prism?"

 To ensure students use mathematical vocabulary, teachers have access to a list of terms for review, preview, and practice.
-Each unit begins with a "Vocabulary Builder" section, introducing students to the different mathematical vocabulary found within the unit.
+Each unit begins with a "Vocabulary Builder" section introducing students to the different mathematical vocabulary found within the unit.
 Throughout the unit, vocabulary is defined, reviewed, and used in conversation; teacher question prompts prioritize these terms, and teacher guidance helps promote vocabulary usage in student responses.
 Students can freshen up on their knowledge either through the Student Edition glossary or the online multimedia e-glossary.
 These resources offer definitions, pictures, diagrams, and in some cases, world history so students can better grasp vocabulary meaning and usage.